Written By: Brad Campbell | February 16, 2023

-There’s a lot of confusion and misinformation regarding ballistic vs. non-ballistic glass, so we’re here to help clear some of it up.
+There’s a lot of confusion and misinformation regarding the terms “bulletproof glass,” “ballistic glass,” and “non-ballistic glass,” so we’re here to help clear some of it up.

 First off, let’s get you acclimated to the proper vernacular.
-The correct terms to use are “ballistic glass” or “bullet-resistant glass,” NOT “bulletproof glass.”
+When referring to types of glass that can stop bullets, the correct terms to use are “ballistic glass” or “bullet-resistant glass,” NOT “bulletproof glass.”

 Because nothing is guaranteed to produce a particular result.
 Testing in a laboratory is an indicator of possible, perhaps even probable, outcomes.
 However, actual attacks can vary greatly, and it is impossible to test for every possible contingency.

-Ballistic glass is a term that can refer to a range of security glass products that are resistant to firearm projectile impacts to varying degrees, but that WILL NOT actually stop all bullets in their tracks.
-In other words, it’s important not to assume that all bullet-resistant glass is created equal as this is not the case.
+Bullet-resistant glass is a term that can refer to a range of security glass products that are resistant to firearm projectile impacts to varying degrees, but that WILL NOT actually stop all bullets in their tracks.
+In other words, it’s important not to assume that all bullet-resistant glass is created equal, as this is not the case.

-Ballistic windows are rated to withstand impacts from bullets of different calibers and velocities, but this does not mean that the rounds will just bounce off and fall away harmlessly to the ground.
+Bullet-resistant windows are rated to resist impacts from bullets of different calibers and velocities, but this does not mean that the rounds will just bounce off and fall away harmlessly to the ground.